 The gasoline exceeds the designated alternative limit for the property, or

-Where the designated alternative limit for the property exceeds the PM averaging limit, the exceedance is not fully offset in accordance with the applicable provisions in section 2264(c).
+Where the designated alternative limit for the property exceeds the Predictive Model averaging limit, the exceedance is not fully offset in accordance with the applicable provisions in section 2264(c).

-Where a producer or importer has elected to sell or supply a final blend of California gasoline as a PM alternative gasoline formulation in accordance with this section 2265, the final blend shall not be subject to section 2262.3(b) and (c), section 2262.4(b), and section 2262.5(c).
+Where a producer or importer has elected to sell or supply a final blend of California gasoline as a Predictive Model alternative gasoline formulation in accordance with this section, the final blend shall not be subject to section 2262.3(b) and (c), section 2262.4(b), and section 2262.5(c).

-Restrictions associated with elections to sell or supply final blends as PM alternative gasoline formulations.
+Restrictions associated with elections to sell or supply final blends as Predictive Model alternative gasoline formulations.

-A producer or importer may not elect to sell or supply from its production or import facility a final blend of California gasoline as a PM alternative gasoline formulation if the producer or importer is subject to any outstanding requirements to provide offsets at the same production or import facility pursuant to section 2264(c).
+A producer or importer may not elect to sell or supply from its production or import facility a final blend of California gasoline as a Predictive Model alternative gasoline formulation if the producer or importer is subject to any outstanding requirements to provide offsets at the same production or import facility pursuant to section 2264(c).

-Once a producer or importer has elected to sell or supply from its production or import facility a final blend of California gasoline as a PM alternative gasoline formulation subject to a PM averaging compliance option for one or more properties, the producer or importer may not elect any other compliance option, including another PM alternative gasoline formulation, if there are outstanding requirements to provide offsets for such property or properties pursuant to section 2264(c).
-However, this section (c)(2) shall not preclude a producer or importer under the circumstances described above from electing another PM alternative gasoline formulation where:
+Once a producer or importer has elected to sell or supply from its production or import facility a final blend of California gasoline as a Predictive Model alternative gasoline formulation subject to a Predictive Model averaging compliance option for one or more properties, the producer or importer may not elect any other compliance option, including another Predictive Model alternative gasoline formulation, if there are outstanding requirements to provide offsets for such property or properties pursuant to section 2264(c).
+However, this section (c)(2) shall not preclude a producer or importer under the circumstances described above from electing another Predictive Model alternative gasoline formulation where:

 the only changes are that either:

-PM flat limits for one or more properties are changed to PM averaging limits, or
+Predictive Model flat limits for one or more properties are changed to Predictive Model averaging limits, or

-a single PM averaging limit for which there are no outstanding requirements to provide offsets is changed to a PM flat limit, and
+a single Predictive Model averaging limit for which there are no outstanding requirements to provide offsets is changed to a Predictive Model flat limit, and

-there are no changes to the PM alternative specifications for the remaining properties, and
+there are no changes to the Predictive Model alternative specifications for the remaining properties, and

-the new PM alternative formulation meets the criteria for approval in the applicable Predictive Model Procedures.
+the new Predictive Model alternative formulation meets the criteria for approval in the applicable Predictive Model Procedures.

-Once a producer or importer has elected to sell or supply from its production or import facility a final blend of California gasoline as a PM alternative gasoline formulation, the producer or importer may not use any previously assigned designated alternative limit for a property to provide offsets pursuant to section 2264(c) for any final blend sold or supplied from the production or import facility subsequent to the election.
+Once a producer or importer has elected to sell or supply from its production or import facility a final blend of California gasoline as a Predictive Model alternative gasoline formulation, the producer or importer may not use any previously assigned designated alternative limit for a property to provide offsets pursuant to section 2264(c) for any final blend sold or supplied from the production or import facility subsequent to the election.

-A producer or importer may not elect to sell or supply from its production facility or import facility a final blend of California gasoline as a PM alternative gasoline formulation if the producer or importer is subject to any outstanding requirements to provide offsets pursuant to section 2265.1(c) or emission reductions pursuant to section 2265.5 at the same production facility or import facility.
+A producer or importer may not elect to sell or supply from its production facility or import facility a final blend of California gasoline as a Predictive Model alternative gasoline formulation if the producer or importer is subject to any outstanding requirements to provide offsets pursuant to section 2265.1(c).